 What kind of wildlife is in Manuel Antonio Park?

 The diversity alone of Manual Antonio’s wildlife rivals many of the other larger parks.
-Manuel Antonio National Park is home to 109 different mammal species and 180 bird species including:
+Here are a number of other interesting Manuel Antonio Park facts.
+The park is home to 109 different mammal species and 180 bird species including:

 - Brown-throated three-toed sloths